Online conformal inference with retrospective adjustment for faster adaptation to distribution shift: Real Data Analysis

-We consider the Elec2 dataset \citep{harries1999splice}, which consists of 45,312 half-hourly electricity price observations collected from the New South Wales (NSW) electricity market in Australia.
-For our experiment, we reconstruct the univariate time series into a dataset consisting of input-output pairs, where the output $Y_t$ is the current electricity price and the input $X_t = (Y_{t-1}, \dots, Y_{t-10})$ contains the past ten lagged values.

-We plot the local coverage and interval width for the last 3,000 observations in \cref{fig:real_world}.
-We observe that all three baseline methods repeatedly experience a pronounced drop in coverage and a substantial increase in interval width, indicating that the underlying data distribution frequently changes over time.
-In contrast, even in this challenging setup, the proposed RetroAdj maintains remarkably stable performance across the entire time series.
-This highlights that RetroAdj effectively balances stability and efficiency in online conformal prediction, demonstrating strong robustness to multiple distribution shifts with almost no additional cost in predictive interval width.
+\paragraph{Results} \cref{fig:real_world} shows that RetroAdj outperforms the baselines in both coverage and prediction interval width across all datasets.
+Notably, while all three baseline methods exhibit sharp drops in coverage and substantial increases in interval width when the data distribution changes, followed by gradual recovery.
+In contrast, RetroAdj maintains a nearly constant coverage level throughout the time horizon, demonstrating strong robustness to distribution shifts with almost no additional cost in predictive interval width.